MRIresearch/NeuroPipelines/containers/nklab-neurotools-v0.4/README.md

 ## Build Singularity Image

 * You will need to have singularity (version >= 2.4 installed, preferably version 3.0 or greater).
 Simply clone this repository to a convenient directory.
-* Navigate into the `nklab-fsltrixsurf` directory and check that you have a Singularity definition file `nklab-fsltrixsurf-def` and the directory `src` (use nklab-fsltrixsurf91-def for CUDA 9.1)
+* Navigate into the `nklab-neurotools-v0.4` directory and check that you have a Singularity definition file `nklab-neurotools-def` and the directory `src'
-* Confirm that `src` folder and all the files in `src` have full read and write privileges. if not then `sudo chmod -R 777 src` should accomplish this.
+* Download ITK-SNAP 3.6.0 (STABLE VERSION) as a `Linux Binary (64 bit)` called  `itksnap-3.6.0-20170401-Linux-x86_64.tar.gz` [http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3](ITK-SNAP)into the src directory and ensure it has read
 * Now simply build the image as  `sudo singularity build nklab-fsltrixsurf.sif nklab-fsltrixsurf-def` - note that the image name is assumed to be `nklab-fsltrixsurf.sif` but this can be changed to a more convenient label.
 * Using the build script `build.sh` will do above but will also append a version number from the version file to the name of the image as for example `singularity run nklab-fsltrixsurf-v0.2.sif`

 ## Run Singularity Image
-You can now run commands by simply appending them to the end of  `singularity run nklab-fsltrixsurf-v##.sif` So for example to run an FSL command like flirt directly the following would be entered: `singularity run nklab-fsltrixsurf-v##.sif flirt ....`
+You can now run commands by simply appending them to the end of  `singularity run nklab-neurotools-v0.4.sif` So for example to run an FSL command like flirt directly the following would be entered: `singularity run nklab-neurotools-v0.4.sif flirt ....`

 ### Cuda Compatibility
-* You can run Cuda-8.0 (or cuda 9.1) compatible executables by using the `--nv` parameter.
+* You can run Cuda-8.0 compatible executables by using the `--nv` parameter.
 The example provided next shows how to accomplish this with `eddy-cuda8.0`:
-`singularity run --nv nklab-fsltrixsurf-v##.sif/opt/fsl/bin/eddy_cuda8.0 --imain=G1_1_OFF_28271_cgm --mask=G1_1_OFF_28271_cgm0_brain_mask --acqp=acqparams.txt --index=index.txt --bvecs=bvecs --bvals=bvals --out=G1_1_OFF_28271_cgm_eddy`
+`singularity run --nv nklab-fsltrixsurf-v0.4.sif/opt/fsl/bin/eddy_cuda8.0 --imain=G1_1_OFF_28271_cgm --mask=G1_1_OFF_28271_cgm0_brain_mask --acqp=acqparams.txt --index=index.txt --bvecs=bvecs --bvals=bvals --out=G1_1_OFF_28271_cgm_eddy`

 ### Shell into Singularity Image
-* You can also shell into the singularity image using: `singularity shell nklab-fsltrixsurf-v##.sif` and then run commands at the command line within the container.
+* You can also shell into the singularity image using: `singularity shell nklab-neurotools-v0.4.sif` and then run commands at the command line within the container.

 Provided below are notes on specific aspects of the container that may be useful.